 Most business computers have an office suite installed so they can perform tasks like editing documents, working with spreadsheets and creating presentations.
+More often than not, that office suite is Microsoft Office, which is practically standard in the world of business.

 What’s in an office suite?